Tps08/StockLens/README.md

 ### Explanation of Sections

-- **Project Overview**: Briefly explains the purpose and technologies.
+- **Project Overview**: Briefly explain the purpose and technologies.
 - **Features**: Describes key components of your project.
 - **Installation**: Instructions for setting up the project locally.
 - **Usage**: Provides guidance on running the project.